Service Fabric and containers

 Scenarios for using containers

 Here are typical examples where a container is a good choice:

-- IIS lift and shift: If you have existing ASP.NET MVC apps that you want to continue to use, put them in a container instead of migrating them to ASP.NET Core.
-These ASP.NET MVC apps are dependent on Internet Information Services (IIS).
-You can package these into container images from the precreated IIS image and deploy them with Service Fabric.
-See Container Images on Windows Server for information about how to create IIS images.
+IIS lift and shift: You can put an existing ASP.NET MVC app in a container instead of migrating it to ASP.NET Core.
+These ASP.NET MVC apps depend on Internet Information Services (IIS).
+You can package these applications into container images from the precreated IIS image and deploy them with Service Fabric.
+See Container Images on Windows Server for information about Windows containers.

 Service Fabric support for containers

-Service Fabric currently supports deployment of Docker containers on Linux and Windows Server containers on Windows Server 2016.
-Support for Hyper-V containers will be added in a future release.
+Service Fabric supports the deployment of Docker containers on Linux, and Windows Server containers on Windows Server 2016 and later, along with support for Hyper-V isolation mode.

-Service Fabric has several container capabilities that help you build applications that are composed of microservices that are containerized.
-These are called containerized services.
-The capabilities include:
+Service Fabric provides several container capabilities that help you build applications that are composed of containerized microservices, such as: